beporter/CakePHP-EnvAwareness/app/README.md

 ### Web Server

+@TODO: Move these instructions into home.ctp and replace the bad instructions there.

 1. Visit [http://localhost:8080/](http://localhost:8080/).
 	* Make a note of the header background color and title text.
 1. Open the `config/app.php` file.